Skip to main content

 Click on the Credentials hyperlink, then click the Connectors tab:

 At the bottom of the form confirm that the Master PowerShell Credentials shown are accurate.
-If the credentials are correct, continue with Section 3: Azure AD Data Target Searches in this document.
+If the credentials are correct, continue with Section 3: Entra AD Data Target Searches in this document.

 If you need to enter (or modify) the credentials be sure to click the Save button at the bottom of the form.
 Then close the Connector Status Utility then restart the Connector Service to ensure the latest credential information is being used by the service.

-Once the Azure AD components are in place, Discover should be able to query Azure AD through a Data Target search query.
+Once the Entra AD components are in place, Discover should be able to query Entra AD through a Data Target search query.
 In the Discover Administration module, select Configuration then Connectors.
-Hover over the green ACTION button and select Searches:
+Hover over the Action button and select Searches:

-On the search screen, hover over the green ACTION button and select Add.
+On the search screen, hover over the Action button and select Add.
 From the Type drop-down list select Data Owners.

-Click the Find Azure AD Group tab at the top of the form and supply the name of the Azure AD group that you would like Discover to query for user information.
+Click the Find Entra AD Group tab at the top of the form and supply the name of the Entra AD group that you would like Discover to query for user information.

 Note: You may only specify one group name for each search.
-To search for additional groups, create multiple Azure AD searches
+To search for additional groups, create multiple Entra AD searches

-If you would like to create a corresponding group within Discover (this step is optional), check the 'Synch search results' box and supply a name for the Discover group to be created.
+If you would like to create a corresponding group within Discover (this step is optional), check the 'Synchronize search results with external group' box and supply a name for the Discover group to be created.

 When finished, click the blue UPDATE AND RUN button to queue the search for execution.
 The next time the Connector device checks in, it will pick up the search request and perform the query.